false

 Creating an upskilling program is crucial so that your employees can take action toward their personal and professional development.
 Upskilling also generates higher employee satisfaction, as it enhances their skills and career growth, contributing to lower turnover rates and increased loyalty.

-But before we get into how to develop an upskilling program, let’s take a quick look at four of the top benefits of upskilling and why you should upskill your employees.
+But before we get into how to develop an upskilling program, let’s take a quick look at four of the top benefits of upskilling and why you should take it seriously.

 The competition to find top talent is constantly increasing, and modern job markets can be unpredictable.
-Incorporating upskilling into the hiring process is crucial for companies looking to remain competitive when attracting and selecting talent.
+Incorporating upskilling and acquiring new skill sets into the hiring process is crucial for companies looking to remain competitive when attracting and selecting talent.

 If you peruse through job postings, you’ll notice that most organizations are looking for employees with innovative and specialized skills.
-As a company, you can seek to build upon these skills to become an enticing workplace that attracts top performers.
+As a company, build upon these skills to become an enticing workplace that attracts top performers.

 2. Retain more employees